lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness.
 As described in {{SIGMA}}, peer awareness is provided to the Responder, but not to the Initiator.

-When a Public Key Infrastructure (PKI) is used, EDHOC provides identity protection of the Initiator against active attacks and identity protection of the Responder against passive attacks.
-When PKI is not used (kid, x5t) the identity is not sent on the wire and EDHOC with asymmetric authentication protects the credential identifier of the Initiator against active attacks and the credential identifier of the Responder against passive attacks.
+EDHOC protects the credential identifier of the Initiator against active attacks and the credential identifier of the Responder against passive attacks.
 The roles should be assigned to protect the most sensitive identity/identifier, typically that which is not possible to infer from routing information in the lower layers.
-EDHOC with symmetric authentication does not offer protection of the PSK identifier ID_PSK.

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, auxiliary data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.